Projective simulation with generalization: Results

 Learning takes place by the dynamical strengthening and weakening of the internal $h$-values, in correspondence to an external feedback, i.e.\ a reward $\lambda$, coming from the environment.
 Specifically, the update of the $h$-values is done according to the following update rule:

-where the reward $\lambda$ is non-negative ($\lambda=0$ implies no reward), and is added only to the $h$-values of the edges that were traversed in the last random walk.
-The damping parameter $0 \leq \gamma \leq 1$ weakens the $h$-values of all edges and allows the agent to forget its past experience, a useful feature in changing environments \cite{briegel2012projective,mautner2013projective}.
+where the reward $\lambda$ is non-negative ($\lambda=0$ implies no reward), and is added only to the $h$-values of the edges $(c_{k_l},c_{m_l})$ that were traversed in the last random walk.
+The update rule can also handle negative rewards given that the probability function is defined by Eq.~(\ref{eq:probablititesSoftmax}) so that the transition probabilities $p(c_j|c_i)$ are guaranteed to remain non-negative.
+The damping parameter $0 \leq \gamma \leq 1$ weakens the $h$-values of all edges and allows the agent to forget its previous experience, an important feature in changing environments~\cite{briegel2012projective,mautner2013projective,makmal2016meta}.
+The damping term in Eq.~(\ref{eq:hupdate}) with a nonzero $\gamma$ is however not needed in stationary environments, such as the contextual bandit task~\cite{Bandits05}.
+In the contextual bandit task the PS agent with the update rule in Eq.~(\ref{eq:hupdate}) with $\gamma=0$ realizes the optimal policy in the limit.
+Note that although the update rule in Eq.~(\ref{eq:hupdate}) does not have an explicit tunable learning rate, the effective separation between different $h$-values are tunable by changing the inverse temperature parameter $\beta$ in the probability function.

+In order to cope with more general environments, which may include temporal correlations, for instance through delayed rewards, the PS model utilizes the so-called glow mechanism~\cite{mautner2013projective}.
+In this mechanism, to each edge an additional variable $g(c_i,c_j)\in [0,1 ]$ is assigned.
+The edge $g$-value is set to 1 whenever an edge is traversed, and for each time-step that the edge was not used, it dissipates according to the rule

+where the rate $\eta \in [0,1 ]$ is a parameter of the model.
+The $h-$value update rule for the non-traversed edges, with glow, assumes the form